|

 The shell

 The new shell is all curves and rounded edges.
-Compared with the Mk1, the main difference is the grip.
-On the Mk1, your fingers glide over the ridge at the back, so you can choose your own grip style.
-On the Mk3, your grip is more locked in.
-Is it more comfortable?
-For me, it's just different.
+In terms of ergonomics, the biggest change is the grip.
+On the Mk1, your fingers glide over a prominent ridge at the back, so you can choose your own grip style.
+On the Mk3, your fingers fall into a valley for a more locked in feel.
+Which is the better grip will depend on personal preference.

 |